top of page

 • memory problems

-Staying awake 24 hours produces cognitive impairment similar to having a blood alcohol level of 0.10%.
-That means someone who has not slept may be as impaired as someone legally drunk.
+Staying awake 24 hours produces cognitive impairment similar to having a blood alcohol level of 0.10% (Dawson & Reid, 1997).
+That means someone who has not slept may be more impaired than someone legally drunk.

 Chronic Sleep Restriction